Allyn River

 Allyn River, a perennial stream of the Hunter River catchment, is located in the Hunter region of New South Wales, Australia.

 Course

-Allyn River rises on Allyn Range, on the slopes of the Gondwana Rainforests Barrington Tops, west of Careys Peak, and flows generally southeast, joined by seven minor tributaries, before reaching its confluence with the Paterson River near Vacy; descending 640 m over its 82 km course.
+Allyn River rises on Allyn Range, on the slopes of the Gondwana Rainforests Barrington Tops, west of Careys Peak, and flows generally southeast, joined by seven minor tributaries, before reaching its confluence with the Paterson River near Vacy, descending 640 m over its 82 km course.

-The course of the river flows through World Heritage listed high elevation rainforest, noted for its Antarctic Beech; and then through lower elevation subtropical rainforest, including trees such as Red Cedar and Small leaf fig. Some of the River Oak growing beside the stream are over 50 m in height.
+The course of the river flows through World Heritage listed high elevation rainforest, noted for its Antarctic beech; and then through lower elevation subtropical rainforest, including trees such as red cedar and small leaf fig. Some of the River Oak growing beside the stream are over 50 m in height.
 Logging has been practiced in the area since the 1820s.
 In the middle course of the river, the geology includes sedimentary rocks such as the Allyn River Member.

 History

-The Allyn River valley is the traditional territory of the Gringai clan of the Wonnarua people, a group of Indigenous Australians.
+The Allyn River valley is the traditional territory of the Gringai clan of the Wonnarua people, a group of Aboriginal Australians.